TorXakis/TorXakis/README.md

 # TorXakis

-TorXakis is a Model Based Test tool.
+TorXakis is a tool for Model Based Testing.

 It is licensed under the [BSD3 license](LICENSE).